Janosh0815/ansible-role-apache-php-fpm/README.md

     # If using a Unix socket:
     ProxyPassMatch ^/(.*\.php(/.*)?)$ "unix:/var/run/php5-fpm.sock|fcgi://localhost/var/www/example"

-For a full usage example with the `geerlingguy.apache` role, see the Example Playbook later in this README.
+For a full usage example with the `janosh0815.apache` role, see the Example Playbook later in this README.

 ### RedHat 6 and 7